-Middle Fork Weber River Trail is a 15.3 mile lightly trafficked out and back trail located near Kamas, UT that features a river and is good for all skill levels.
+Middle Fork Weber River Trail is a 15.3 mile lightly trafficked out and back trail located near Kamas, Utah that features a river and is good for all skill levels.
 The trail is primarily used for hiking and fly fishing and is accessible from July until September.
 Dogs are also able to use this trail.